allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ## Our approach and experiments

 ### Dataset
-Initially we used a Google Chrome plugin to download images tagged by human but that process didn't scale well.
+Initially we used a Google Chrome plugin to download images tagged by humans but that process didn't scale well.

-So we decided to use a semi-automated way of gathering test set which was:
+So we decided to use a semi-automated way of gathering a test set which was:
-1. classify sample of images using existing frame detector which is known to have ~92% accuracy
+1. classify a sample of images using existing frame detector which is known to have ~92% accuracy
 2. manually go through each class moving erroneous 8% of images to a proper class

 This way we gathered around 5K images in a few hours.